 The Wolastoq Cruise Boat (45 passenger) was prepared for this cruise but unfortunately due to water level it had to be diverted to travel from Saint John Marina to Long Reach (Whites Bluff Wharf).

 The "On Boat" program included two half hour performances by the Kingston Peninsula Heritage Choir.
 The choir, in period costumes, performed primarily early 1800's period music with some modern classic New Brunswick tunes.
 Whites Bluff Wharf was the location of the "Boat Stop" where passengers disembarked and proceeded to the historic Long Reach United Church.
-Kings County Heritage presented the impact Hampton and area had on the steamboat era, including a display of a variety of artifacts.
+Kings County Heritage presented the impact Hampton and surrounding areas had on the steamboat era, including a display of a variety of artifacts.
 Steamboat poetry was recited and a period luncheon was provided.

 June 6 - Saint John Marina to Gagetown

 The Wolastoq Cruise Boat (45 passenger) was used for the run to Gagetown because of inspection issues with the Voyageur II.
 The date for the trip was also changed.

 The "On Boat" program included Wolastoqiyik interpretation, with a stop at Whites Bluff Wharf where the was an hour concert performed by the Kingston Peninsula Heritage Choir.
 There was a lunch provided on board and the cruise continued to Gagetown.